 Best Books for 3-Year-Olds

 It is crazy how fast your baby becomes a walking, talking toddler.
 Their vocabulary explodes as does their need to explore everything.
 What books are good for a 3-year-old?
-Storytime needs to be engaging and fun which is why we made a list of the best books for a 3-year-old.
+Storytime needs to be engaging and fun which is why I made a list of the best books for 3-year-olds.

-Having raised 5 kids through this particular age, we are well-equipped to give suggestions for children with all kinds of book preferences.
-We’ve got suggestions for interactive picture books, board books for bedtime, and so many more suggestions to help you raise little readers.
+Having raised 5 kids through this particular age, Jackie and I are well-equipped to give suggestions for children with all kinds of book preferences.
+I’ve got suggestions for interactive picture books, board books for bedtime, and so many more suggestions to help you raise little readers.

 Below, you’ll find lots of great stories divided by category.
 Many of the books for 3-year-olds have links to book lists with even more recommendations, so be sure to poke around.